Skip to Content

 You will need a signed letter from a psychiatrist or therapist stating that you are suffering from a mental health condition.

-An emotional support animal doesn’t need specific training and is allowed on airlines (Air Carrier Access Act (ACAA)) and in apartments with a “no pet” policy (Fair Housing Act (FHA)).
-But they are not allowed in public places where pets are prohibited.
+An emotional support animal doesn’t need specific training and was mostly allowed on airlines (Air Carrier Access Act ACAA) but recently, most airlines have put regulations in place to avoid the misuse of this policy.
+ESAs may be allowed in apartments with a “no pet” policy (Fair Housing Act FHA).

 Psychiatric Service Dog PSD – It is not easy to identify if you will need to get a PSD or an ESA as their tasks are quite similar.